On the Convergence and Calibration of Deep Learning with Differential Privacy: Introduction

-\textbf{Our Contributions\quad} In this work, we establish a principled framework to analyze the dynamics of DP deep learning, which helps demystify the phenomenon of the privacy-accuracy trade-off.
-Our contributions are four-fold: \begin{itemize} \item We explicitly characterize the \textit{general training dynamics} of deep learning with DP gradient methods (e.g., DP-GD and DP-Adam).
-We show a fundamental influence of the DP training on the NTK matrix.
-This analysis leads to a \textit{convergence theory} for the DP deep learning. \item On top of our convergence analysis, we propose a principle for designing the DP optimizers and thus develop a new \textit{global clipping} method that provably enjoys desirable convergence behaviors. \item We demonstrate via numerous experiments that DP optimizers with global clipping significantly improve the loss convergence.
-Interestingly, this further effectively mitigates the \textit{calibration} issue of existing DP classifiers, which are usually overly ``confident''. \item Practically speaking, the global clipping is \textit{easy-to-code} (see \Cref{app:code_one_line}) and \textit{generalizable} to arbitrary optimizers, network architectures, and loss functions, with the \textit{same privacy guarantee} and \textit{computational efficiency} as the local clipping. \end{itemize}
+\textbf{Our Contributions\quad} In this work, we establish a principled framework to analyze the dynamics of DP deep learning, which helps demystify the phenomenon of the privacy-accuracy trade-off. \begin{itemize} \item We explicitly characterize the \textit{general training dynamics} of deep learning with DP-GD in \Cref{prop:DP-GD_gradient_flow}.
+We show a fundamental influence of the DP training on the NTK matrix, which causes the convergence to worsen. \item This characterization leads to the \textit{convergence analysis} for DP training with small or large clipping norm, in \Cref{thm:local clipping no noise} and \Cref{thm:global clipping no noise}, respectively. \item We demonstrate via numerous experiments that a small clipping norm generally leads to more accurate but less calibrated DP models, whereas a large clipping norm effectively mitigates the \textit{calibration} issue, preserves a similar accuracy, and provides the \textit{same privacy guarantee}. \item We conduct the first experiments on DP and calibration with large models at the Transformer level. \end{itemize}

-To elaborate on the study of \textit{calibration} \cite{guo2017calibration,niculescu2005predicting}, a critical performance measure besides accuracy and privacy, we give a concrete example: a binary classifier is calibrated if it predicts with 80\% confidence (the probability assigned on its output class) and has an average accuracy close to 80\%, i.e., this classifier's confidence matches its ability.
-We observe that DP models using the local clipping are oftentimes over-confident and hence unreliable, while the global clipping is amazingly effective on mitigating the mis-calibration.
-A quick preview of the comparison among the DP optimizers with the local and the global clipping is as follows:
+To elaborate on the notion of \textit{calibration} \citep{guo2017calibration,niculescu2005predicting}, a critical performance measure besides accuracy and privacy, we provide a concrete example as follow.
+A classifier is calibrated if its average accuracy, over all samples it predicts with $p$ confidence (the probability assigned on its output class), is close to $p$ ($0<p< 1$).
+That is, a calibrated classifier's predicted confidence matches its accuracy.
+We observe that DP models using a small clipping norm are oftentimes too over-confident to be reliable (the predicted confidence is much higher than the actual accuracy), while a large clipping norm is amazingly effective on mitigating the mis-calibration.